Can Rapid Dispute Resolution From Verifi Help You Avoid Chargebacks?

-Rapid Dispute Resolution is a new product from Verifi, a Visa company, that is meant as an upgrade to an existing chargeback resolution platform, the Chargeback Dispute Resolution Network (CDRN).
-RDR allows merchants to set rules and pre-select which disputes they’d like to automatically accept and provide funds back to the cardholder, thereby preventing a chargeback for these transactions at the pre-dispute stage.
+Rapid Dispute Resolution (RDR) is a new product from Verifi.
+RDR allows merchants to create rules and set parameters that dictate which disputes they’d like to automatically accept and provide funds back to the cardholder, thereby preventing a chargeback for these transactions at the pre-dispute stage.

 The goal is to make it easier for banks to serve their clients in a quick, effective manner.
 According to a release published by Visa, the move to this new system should be a smooth, simple process for issuers.
 “There are no required VROL system changes,” the company asserts, “but issuers should review their internal processes to determine if any impact to processing exists.”

-For acquirers, there are a number of changes that will need to be made on the acquirer's end for RDR participation, like reclassifying some data and develop systems to distinguish the newly-created RDR classification from disputes.
-These transactions can’t be identified as disputes in any billing system, invoice, or statement.
+There are a number of changes that will need to be made on the acquirer's end for RDR participation, like reclassifying some data and developing systems to distinguish the newly-created RDR classification from disputes.
+RDR-resolved transactions can’t be identified as disputes in any billing system, invoice, or statement.
 These changes were communicated to acquirers in 2020 and were largely complete to meet the global RDR activation in April 2021, though.

 How Can RDR Help Merchants?